stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-TODO(Ari): I've thought through quite a wide variety of implementations that have not made it into writing, and I'm not sure how valuable my musings on alternatives I _didn't like_ are.
+REVIEWERS: I've thought through quite a wide variety of implementations that have not made it into writing, and I'm not sure how valuable my musings on alternatives I _didn't like_ are.
 I can expand on this section if it would be informative, but I am leaving the below questions unanswered for now.

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?